Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 ### Types Of Studies And Sampling Errors

-Recall that descriptive analytics may include:
+Recall that descriptive analytics are methods of organizing, summarizing, and presenting data in an informative way which may include:

 - Frequency tables
 - Histograms
 - Mean
 - Variance

-While inferential analytics may include:
+While inferential analytics are the methods used to determine something about a population on the basis of a sample (ML/AI for big data) which may include:

 - **Population**: the entire set of individuals or objects of interest or the measurements obtained from all individuals or objects of interest
 - **Sample**: a portion, or part, of the population of interest